bicpi/bicpi.github.io/_posts/2013-03-09-moving-to-the-cloud-part-1-intentions.markdown

 template instance, they all share the same configuration.
 Application code will have to be installed on boot time.
 Deploying new application code will be the trickiest part.

-CloudWatch allows us to setup monitoring and to configure notifications to inform us about critical incidents in our cloud setup.

 ElastiCache may be used at a later point in time to store the sessions.
 It is a memcached compatible key-value store.
 For now we will move the sessions to the database.